intbio/gromacs_ff/charmm36-mar2019.ff/README.md

-# CHARMM force filed from MacKerrel Lab
+# CHARMM force field from MacKerrel Lab

 This is CHARMM 36 ff port for Gromacs from march 2019  from MacKerrel Lab web site http://mackerell.umaryland.edu/charmm_ff.shtml